manhhoang/Programming-Is-Awesome/README.md

 ## Parallel Programming
 - [Actor Model](https://en.wikipedia.org/wiki/Actor_model) - The actor model in computer science is a mathematical model of concurrent computation that treats "actors" as the universal primitives of concurrent computation.
 - [Communicating sequential processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) - Communicating sequential processes (CSP) is a formal language for describing patterns of interaction in concurrent systems.
 It is a member of the family of mathematical theories of concurrency known as process algebras, or process calculi, based on message passing via channels.
+- [Erlang](https://www.erlang.org/) - Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
+- [Goroutines](https://gobyexample.com/goroutines) - A goroutine is a function that is capable of running concurrently with other functions.

 ***********